-- The membership of the ND CoC is defined as those persons and organizations participating in the work of the ND CoC through committee or workgroup service, planning, other relevant stakeholders, or those who are experiencing homelessness (24CFR Subpart B 578.5) who sign an annual membership agreement committing to regular participation and representation at all ND CoC meetings. - 2.
-All members must sign a Code of Conduct/Conflict of Interest document as part of an annual membership agreement.
-While membership is open throughout the year, the ND CoC will conduct an annual membership drive annually. - a.
+- The membership of the ND CoC is defined as those persons and organizations participating in its work through committee or workgroup service, planning, other relevant stakeholders, or those experiencing homelessness (24CFR Subpart B 578.5) who sign an annual membership agreement committing to regular participation and representation at all ND CoC meetings. - 2.
+All voting and alternative voting members must sign the Code of Conduct/Conflict of Interest portion of the CoC Membership Agreement as part of an annual membership agreement.
+While membership is open throughout the year, the ND CoC will conduct an annual membership drive annually.

+- a.
 Code of Conduct.
-Commitment and professionalism are vital to creating and maintaining an effective and efficient CoC process that will benefit each member of the ND CoC, as well as the persons they represent.
+Commitment and professionalism are vital to creating and maintaining an effective and efficient CoC process that will benefit each ND CoC member and those they represent.
 Both are integral to creating and sustaining a strong and collaborative planning process.
-Conduct obligations include: - Members should represent their clients, their agencies, and the ND CoC in a fair, honest, ethical, and respectful manner. - Members should be informed on the purpose of the ND CoC and its role in the regional planning to end homelessness. - Members should strive to stay up to date on ND CoC strategies and planning. - Members should strive to keep their promises and to avoid unwise or unclear commitments that they are unable to fulfill.

-- Members are expected to uphold professional standards of conduct, exhibiting respectfulness, fairness, and honesty. - Members should clarify their professional roles and obligations, exercise reasonable judgment, and take precautions to ensure that any potential biases or conflicts of interest do not unjustly affect the ND CoC process or other members of the ND CoC. - When conflicts occur among members, they should attempt to resolve these conflicts in a responsible fashion. - Leaders have the extra responsibility of setting an example by their personal performance and attitude. - Members should consult with, refer to, or cooperate with other professionals and institutions to the extent needed to serve the best interests of those they represent.
+Conduct obligations include: - Members should represent their clients, agencies, and the ND CoC fairly, honestly, ethically, and respectfully. - Members should be informed of the purpose of the ND CoC and its role in the regional planning to end homelessness. - Members should strive to stay current on ND CoC strategies and planning. - Members should strive to keep their promises and avoid unwise or unclear commitments they cannot fulfill. - Members are expected to uphold professional standards of conduct, exhibiting respectfulness, fairness, and honesty. - Members should clarify their professional roles and obligations, exercise reasonable judgment, and take precautions to ensure that potential biases or conflicts of interest do not unjustly affect the ND CoC process or other members. - When conflicts occur among members, they should attempt to resolve these conflicts responsibly. - Leaders are responsible for setting an example by their performance and attitude. - Members should consult with, refer to, or cooperate with other professionals and institutions to the extent needed to serve the best interests of those they represent.